 Replace Inefficient Water Heaters

-If you have an inefficient electric water heater, it might be worth replacing for the energy savings alone.
+If you have an inefficient electric water heater, it might be worth replacing it to reduce your energy consumption.
 Many water heaters have a label with estimated energy use.
-Determine your annual savings to decide if the water heater upgrade is worthwhile.
+Determine your annual savings to decide if a water heater upgrade is worthwhile.

 Eco-tip: For greater water heater energy savings, upgrade to a hybrid or tankless model.